 I would add that true Christian service, the educational process especially, is essentially relational.
 “It is enough to become like your teacher.”
 A balanced approach to authority, liberty under law, provides an excellent foundation for working with teachers, parents, students, those in authority, and those under authority (Matthew 8:9-10).
 After appropriate objectives and limits are established, a person assigned a task ought to have certain liberty to accomplish the job.
 Lapses ought not to be cause for condemnation nor even rebuke where self-correction is the normal practice.
 The job of one in authority is to serve those under him to facilitate the work.
 Outside of well-defined authority-relationships are peer, that is, hold no authority over one another, except that which is granted in the relationship through election.
 Even that authority is earned.
 When offense comes as it surely will among sinful human beings, Jesus’ provision for correction, reconciliation and justice where needed — that is Matthew 18 — must prevail.

 Accordingly, I have spent the past many years attempting specifically to implement the above in service to Christ.
-This American Christian theology, produced through strict yet mild biblicity (Matthew 11:29-30), refined and tempered in the crucible of the trials of life, has become the central theme of Christ’s work in me at every level from my own home outward.
+This historic American Christian theology, produced through strict yet mild biblicity (Matthew 11:29-30), refined and tempered in the crucible of the trials of life, has become the central theme of Christ’s work in me at every level from my own home outward.
 I hope to continue to propagate this thoroughly Biblical view, this “mild and peaceful spirit of Christianity” (Daniel Webster on the Pilgrims).

 Lastly, the most important grace of my history, after personal salvation, is the precious family the Lord has given me.
-I am extremely grateful for my wife, my five children, and as of this moment fourteen grandchildren as they exemplify the fruit that one should expect of a truly godly theology and philosophy — with no gap between theory and faith and practice.
+I am extremely grateful for my wife, my five children, and fifteen grandchildren as they exemplify the fruit that one should expect of a truly godly theology and philosophy — with no gap between theory and faith and practice.
 This is the work of the Lord.
 Yet, far from having arrived, we rather look to Christ to re-produce the fruit of God’s Providence, which our generation has largely squandered.
 We look forward to the Lord continuing to shed His love, correct our children, and us, and to produce ever-greater character skill and accomplishment for the Gospel.